Wildanimal-1/ZipMyProject/README.md

 ---

-**ProjectNest** - Empowering students with quality projects for academic success.
+**ZipMyProject** - Empowering students with quality projects for academic success.